Feeds must be provided to Google on a regular basis for the data to be directly shown on Google. The following feeds are needed.

 - At least one service is defined for each merchant.

 - The total number of services in feeds matches the number discussed with Google.

-- We check how many of the services have availability slots open for the next 1-30 days (or 90 days if coverage was extended to 90 days) .
+- We check how many of the services have availability slots open for the next 1-30 days .

 - We check how many of the merchants provided can be matched against features on Google Maps.